nearform/well/test/README.md

   // register the seneca-vcache plugin - this provides version-based caching for
   // data entities over multiple memcached servers, and caches by query in addition to id
   // seneca.use('vcache')

+2) JSONFILE

+* UNIT TEST FAILURE

+Unexpected end of input, seems to be internal db problem